Inspecting 3D Data

 Representation of 3D Data in the FME Data Inspector

-The FME Data Inspector or Visual Preview within FME Workbench provides a powerful tool with which to read and inspect 3D data.
+The FME Data Inspector or Visual Preview in FME Workbench provides a powerful tool for reading and inspecting 3D data.
 It not only renders 3D data, but also exposes the richness of the attribute and geometry structures so that you can explore every component of it.
 The FME Data Inspector will display some things differently in 2D vs 3D.
-For example, rasters can only be displayed in 2D unless they are draped on a surface in which case they will show up in 3D mode.
+For example, rasters can only be displayed in 2D unless they are draped on a surface, in which case they will show up in 3D mode.

-It should be noted that the way FME renders 3D data may vary significantly from how it may appear in other viewers.
-So it is important to include the desired destination application when evaluating FME results.
-Also, by its nature, 3D rendering is a processing and memory intensive task.
+It should be noted that the way FME renders 3D data may differ significantly from how it appears in other viewers.
+It is therefore important to include the desired destination application when evaluating FME results.
+By its nature, 3D rendering is a resource-intensive task.
 As such, there may be datasets that can be processed by FME but not displayed.
 If you are opening a large dataset, it’s generally a good idea to only select a few layers at a time and zoom into an area of interest rather than trying to render the whole model at once.

 To see how FME handles a variety of 3D datasets, download the datasets below and try opening any of them in FME Data Inspector.